MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-templates.md

 This article is for you if you're:

 •	Responsible for planning, deploying, and managing multiple teams across your organization
-•	Developer looking to create a team with predefined channels and apps programmatically
+•	A developer looking to create a team with predefined channels and apps programmatically

 ## Team template capabilities